 Mr. Milam holds a Bachelor of Science degree in business and management from the University of Maryland, a Master of Science degree in international relations from Troy State University, Ala., and a Juris Doctor degree from British-American University, Colo.
 He is a graduate of the Air War College, the Federal Executive Institute, and the Defense Leadership and Management Program.

 Mr. Milam began his career with civil service in 1980; since that time he has held several Air Staff level, major command and base-level positions in Morale, Welfare and Recreation, Services and Installation and Logistics organizations.
 His assignments have included Pirmasens and Zweibrucken Army posts, Lindsey Air Station and Ramstein Air Base, all located in Germany; Langley Air Force Base, Va.; Vance Air Force Base, Okla.; Edwards Air Force Base, Calif.; Bolling Air Force Base, Washington, D.C.; the Pentagon; and the U.S. Air Force Academy and Headquarters Air Force Space Command.
-Mr. Milam also served as the Air Force's representative on the U.S. Olympic Committee Board of Directors from July 1998 through November 2003 and was most recently the Air Force's adviser to the U.S. Olympic Committee.
-Prior to his current assignment in Military Community and Family Policy, Mr. Milam was Director, Air Force Services, Headquarters Air Force.
+Mr. Milam also served as the Air Force's representative on the U.S. Olympic Committee Board of Directors from July 1998 through November 2003 and was the Air Force's adviser to the U.S. Olympic Committee.
+Prior to his current assignment in the Office of the Secretary of Defense, Mr. Milam was Director, Air Force Services, Headquarters Air Force.

 Mr. Milam is a two-time recipient of the Air Force Services Senior Civilian Manager of the Year award.
-Other awards and honors include the Exemplary Civilian Service Award, Meritorious Civilian Service Award (seven awards) and the Armed Forces Recreation Society Executive Fellow Award.
+Other awards and honors include the Exemplary Civilian Service Award, Meritorious Civilian Service Award (seven awards), the Armed Forces Recreation Society Executive Fellow Award, and the American Logistics Association Distinguished Service Award for Excellence.
+He is also a 2014 inductee into the International Military Community Executives Association (IMCEA) Hall of Fame for personal excellence and leadership in support of Morale, Welfare, and Recreation.
+In 2015, he was named as a finalist for the Samuel J. Heyman Service to America Medal in Career Achievement by the Partnership for Public Service.